ocaml/v2.ocaml.org/site/learn/tutorials/error_handling.md

   if printing is required.
 - some polymorphic variant, with one case per possible error.
-This is very accurate (each error can be dealt with explicitely and occurs in the type) but the use of polymorphic variants sometimes make error messages hard to read.
+This is very accurate (each error can be dealt with explicitly and occurs in the type) but the use of polymorphic variants sometimes make error messages hard to read.